Felix Magath: 2001–2007: Head coach at Stuttgart and Bayern

-2007–2012: Head coach and director of football combined
+2007–2012: Head coach and director of football of VfL Wolfsburg and Schalke 04

 In June 2007, Magath signed a contract with VfL Wolfsburg, as head coach and director of football.
 Magath lead the Wolves to play in the 2008–09 UEFA Cup and the following season's Champions League, the latter as league champions for the first time.
 He finished with a record of 46 wins, 18 draws, and 21 losses.

 Before the season 2008–09 had ended, Magath agreed on a four-year contract with Schalke 04, again as both head coach and director of football, starting on 1 July 2009.
 Schalke finished Magath's first season in charge as runners-up, but after a series of disappointing domestic performances and growing player discontent, Magath was sacked by Schalke in March 2011. the following day, Magath claimed that he had not been informed of his dismissal.
 He finished with a record of 42 wins, 16 draws, and 21 losses.

 Only 48 hours later, on 18 March, Magath once again signed with now relegation-battling VfL Wolfsburg, the side he had previously led to the league title in 2009.
 Magath steered the club to safety, avoiding the relegation play–off by two points, but though the club invested heavily, Magath could only achieve a mid-table finish in the following 2011–12 season.
 After only five points in eight matches (and no goals and points in the last four games) in the 2012–13 season, Magath left the club by mutual consent on 25 October 2012.
 He finished with a record of 18 wins, 10 draws, and 24 losses.